jenniferthompson/MissSumVars/README.md

 ## Strategies for Analyzing Summary Variables in the Presence of Partially Missing Longitudinal Data

 First presented at JSM 2018, Vancouver.
 Code for creating that presentation, including all visuals, is in the `JSM2018/` directory.
+Slides (HTML) are at [bit.ly/jlt-jsm2018](https://jenthompson.me/slides/jsm2018/jsm2018#1).

 ### Scripts